 Sponsorship is a very big business in Canada.
-The Canadian Sponsorship Landscape Study estimates that in 2016, sponsors invested $1.96 billion in this form of marketing.
+The Canadian Sponsorship Landscape Study estimates that in 2018, sponsors invested over $3 billion in this form of marketing.
 Every kind of business incorporates sponsorship in its marketing strategy; investing in professional and amateur sports, fairs and festivals, charities and causes, municipal programs and facilities, the arts and so on.

 With so much money in the game, you might think that sponsorship is a clear-cut endeavour.
 Yet it's not.
 Every year, many sponsors are disappointed in relationships, implementation and their investment outcomes.
 And every year, properties overlook what they have to offer, what their audience members or supporters are worth and what their sponsors and potential sponsors really need.